harvard-lil/dostuff/README.md

     docker compose down

-You should also be able to run all of the above locally, without Docker, as long as you've [installed Poetry](https://python-poetry.org/docs/#installation) and can run `redis-server` (you probably want to `brew install redis`).
-When running locally, you will want to set the environment variable `$SECRET_KEY`, probably in `dostuff/.env`.

-You can also run the service with daphne directly, as in the `Procfile`, with `docker compose` or locally:
+You can also run the service with daphne directly, as in the `Procfile`:

 ```
-poetry run daphne -p 5000 dostuff.asgi:application --bind 0.0.0.0 -v2
+docker compose exec web poetry run daphne -p 5000 dostuff.asgi:application --bind 0.0.0.0 -v2
 ```

-When managing dependencies with Poetry, keep `requirements.txt` up to date by running `poetry export -o requirements.txt` - again, with `docker compose` or locally.
+When managing dependencies with Poetry, keep `requirements.txt` up to date by running `docker compose exec web poetry export -o requirements.txt`.